 They can be identified by their shrubby growth habit, their compound leaves comprised of 3-7 oppositely arranged leaflets, or by their 2-lobed white flowers with a particularly sweet fragrance.
 These flowers hang in fluffy clusters, and emerge before the spring foliage does.

 13. Fraxinus Greggii

 Common Name: Gregg’s Ash Tree, Littleleaf Ash Tree, Dogleg Ash Tree, Escobilla

 Height: 12-19 ft

 Known as little leaf ash, dogleg ash, and Mexican ash, these trees are probably the shortest out of all the different ash trees.
 They can only grow up to 10-20 feet tall and are characterized by smaller leaves.
 These trees are commonly found in New Mexico, Texas, and parts of Arizona.
 These can also be grown in large containers and have moderate drought resistance.

-Scientific Name: Fraxinus Caroliniana
+14. Fraxinus Caroliniana

-Also known as Florida ash, pop ash, water ash, and swamp ash, these trees are found mostly around states of north and south Caroline – hence the name.
+Also known as Florida ash, pop ash, water ash, and swamp ash, these trees are found mostly around states of north and south Carolina – hence the name.
 These are medium sized trees that grow best in wet soils which is why they are most commonly found near swamps.

 You can identify a Carolina ash tree by its light grey-brown bark that covers its multi-stemmed branches.
 Bark develops ridges and scales with age.
 Leaves are a leathery texture and are pinnately compound.